- Run the Identify and Annotate Variants (TAS-HD) workflow

 - Minimum frequency: Only variants that are present at least at the specified frequency (calculated as 'count'/'coverage') are called.

-- Specify the parameters for the QC for Targeted Sequencing tool, including a target region file (figure 15.84).
+- Specify the parameters for the QC for Targeted Sequencing tool (figure 22.84).

 The parameters that can be set are: